 Stage 3 – RFID Transfer Slips / Shipments / Order Fulfillment

-RFID will automate, validate, eliminate human error and speed-up the creating transfer-slips, shipment documents, and fulfillment orders.
+RFID warehouse management system will automate, validate, eliminate human error and speed-up the creating transfer-slips, shipment documents, and fulfillment orders.

 For example, organizations can quickly create a transfer slips in the Manufacturing Faclity, ship it to the Warehouse / Distribution center, and RFID will automatically log when the transfer-slip items left Manufacturing Faclity and when they reached the Warehouse / Distribution center.